Maurice (emperor): Assessments

 In ancient sources, Maurice is seen as an able emperor and commander-in-chief, though the description of him by Theophylact may exaggerate these traits.
 He possessed insight, public spirit, and courage.
 He was successful in military efforts against the Persians, Avars and Slavs, and in diplomacy with Khosrow II.
 His administrative reforms were the basis for the later introduction of themes as military districts.

 Maurice is traditionally named as author of the military treatise Strategikon.
 Some historians now believe the Strategikon is the work of his brother or another general in his court, however.

 Historian C. W. Previté-Orton believes his greatest weakness was his inability to judge how unpopular his decisions were.
 (Note: He writes, "his fault was too much faith in his own excellent judgment without regard to the disagreement and unpopularity which he provoked by decisions in themselves right and wise.
 He was a better judge of policy than of men.")
 According to Anthony Kaldellis, his failure to keep the public opinion on his side cost him his life, which was a turning point in the fortunes of the empire.
+Additionally, Warren Treadgold believes that Maurice's inability to keep the army content was the cause of his death, as he had brought his army to the point of mutiny four times, yet he did not learn that implementing wage cuts and other policies with regards to the army were unacceptable to them.
 The war against Persia which it caused weakened both empires, enabling the Slavs to permanently settle the Balkans and paving the way for the Arab-Muslim expansion.

 His court still used Latin alongside Greek, as did the army and administration.
 Historian A. H. M. Jones characterises the death of Maurice as the end of the era of Classical Antiquity, as the turmoil that shattered the empire over the next four decades permanently and thoroughly changed society and politics.